What is Personality?

 - Influence and persuasion: Our ability to bring other people around to our point of view

-- Intuitiveness: The process of being able to come to a clear decision when we only have incomplete or ambiguous information
+- Intuitiveness: The process of being able to come to a clear decision when we have only incomplete or ambiguous information

 Five Important Traits of a favorable Personality are:

-- Trustworthy, High integrity & Responsible
+- Trustworthiness, High integrity & Responsible

 - Being Beneficial/ Advantageous